iclcv/homebrew-formulas/Readme.md

 ## Installation

 The instructions focus exclusively on installation via [Homebrew](http://brew.sh) on OSX.
-For instructions on how to build ICL from source for Linux and Windows, please refere to the [project pages](https://opensource.cit-ec.de/projects/icl).
+For instructions on how to build ICL from source for Linux and Windows, please refer to the [project pages](https://opensource.cit-ec.de/projects/icl).

 ### Prerequisite